 Figure 3.3: photon and hadron background to electron ratio as a function of momentum for different rapidity range in e+p collisions with electron beam energy of 5 GeV (top panels) and 10 GeV (bottom panels).

 The measured spectra of particles in STAR include , , 0, ±, , , , K±, Ks, K*, p, , , , J/ and .
 Ref. provides a complete list of STAR publications.
 The identified charged and neutral pion spectra have been measured in the transverse momentum range of 0.2<pT<15 GeV/c at mid-rapidity of |y|<1.
 Electron identification and hadron rejection are essential to the eSTAR physics program.
-At mid-rapidity |y|<1, STAR has proven to be an excellent detector for electron measurement with low material (<1% X0) and large hadron rejection over a large momentum range9.
-Taken an example from the STAR publication in Ref.[], STAR has shown to be able to achieve hadron rejection at a level better than 105 at pT=2 GeV/c.
+At mid-rapidity |y|<1, STAR has proven to have excellent electron detection due to its low low material (<1% X0) and large hadron rejection over a large momentum range9.
+From the publication in Ref.[], STAR has shown to be able to achieve hadron rejection at a level better than 105 at pT=2 GeV/c.
 The proposed upgrades of iTPC, TRD and ETOF aim to achieve the necessary electron identification in the pseudorapidity range (-2<<-1) in the DIS kinematics of the scattered electrons essential to the eSTAR physics program.
 Going even more forward in the electron scattered direction, the requirement for hadron rejection decreases dramatically.
-However, the requirement of precise measurement of electron kinematics and the need to reject photon conversion and misidentification as electron become increasing demanding.
-Figure 3.3 shows the background photon and hadron to the scattered electron yield ratio.
+However, the requirement of precise measurement of electron kinematics and the need to reject photon conversion and misidentification as electron become increasingly demanding.
+Figure 3.3 shows the ratio of photons and hadrons to the scattered electron as function of momentum and rapidity.
 Although the h/e ratio is about 1000 at mid-rapidity, hadron contamination is negligible at very forward rapidity.
-However, the photon becomes the major source of background.
+However, photond becomes the major source of background for misidentification.
 We have proposed to leave only the beam pipe and its necessary support structure along this direction, and to install a crystal calorimeter and preshower to precisely determine electron energy and angle with minimum material along the electron path.
 Table 3.2 lists the pseudorapidity coverage and particle identification capabilities.